 Steps to fix Android Device Showing Unread SMS Messages Issue

 Solution 1: Clear Data for Badge Provider (Samsung Devices Only)

-The badge provider is a system app which dictates the manner in which message notifications show up on your device’s screen.
+The badge provider is a system app that dictates the manner in which message notifications show up on your device’s screen.
 If for some reason, your device shows the wrong number of unread messages, Badge Provider may be the culprit.
 To resolve the problem you must delete the data files and restart the device.
 You will not lose any important data by deleting the data files for Badge Provider.
 The app is found in Samsung devices only so if you are using a different device then you must try the other solutions mentioned below.

 - Go to the Settings menu of your device